 To this end, we have moved our breeding and calving season forward, so calves begin to hit the ground in May.
 We purchase all of our feed, so we can graze hay land well into the winter, and cows calve on grass (mostly).
 We choose easy calving sires, this year we pulled one backward calf.
 The average weight of the calves from our first calving heifers is 75 pounds!
 We had no scours.

-Our herd sires from left to right: Harvie Cool Water 66E.
-Our new addition is one year old, and will be covering the heifer pen.
+Some of 0ur herd sires.
+From left to right: Harvie Cool Water 66E.
+When he was a yearling, ready to cover the heifer pen.
 OVHF Walk Hard 144C.
-Our three year old has covered the yearlings, and first calvers the last two years.
+Had a lean working weight of 2400 pounds.
 Harvie BH 40Y Winston 122A.
-Our senior sire is five years old.
-Winston is a friendly giant that has given us a great group of replacement heifers over the four years we have used him.
+Winston was a friendly giant that gave us a great group of replacement heifers over the five years we used him.
 Perfect udders, easy calving, great dispositions, and good feet are common among his daughters.

 Our calves are weaned in the winter, and are already used to hay, we did not treat a calf at weaning.
 Bulls are offered for sale at 20 months of age (long yearlings) having summered on grass, and wintered on a forage based ration.
 They are kept lean and limber.
-All bulls are semen evaluated.
+All bulls are semen evaluated in April.